Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 “Look!”
 Kody said to Miss.
 Tina.
 “Mr. Leghorn is alright and he’s coming this way.”

 Tom picked him up and spun him around in excited happiness.
 Miss.
-Tina and her parents Charlie and Lilly were right behind Kody; waiting to give him congratulations hugs and kisses too.
+Tina and her parents Nate and Lilly were right behind Kody; waiting to give him congratulations hugs and kisses too.

 “Tom!
 You are definitely the toughest Bronco Riding Rooster I’ve ever met.

 I see why my little girl likes you so much.”
-Charlie said aloud.
+Nate said happily and aloud.

 He gave Tom a firm handshake and hugs patting him on his back then whispered in Tom’s ear.